jmgimeno/okasaki-clojure/README.md

         Empty
         (Node left root right))

-* _Constant constructors_ are represented as symbols bound to the corresponding keyword (e.g. Empty to :Empty) both in the current namespace.
+* _Constant constructors_ are represented as symbols bound to the corresponding keyword (e.g. Empty to :user/Empty)
+both in the current namespace.

 * _Factory constructors_ are represented as records with the same name as given  and corresponding fields.
 Field names are magled in order to not have conficts among different constructors using the same names.
 For instance, in the example, fields are named node-left, node-root and node-right.

 ## defun

 We can now define  _functions_ using pairs of patterns and actions:

-    (defun insert [x t]
+    (defun insert
         [x Empty]
             (Node Empty x Empty)
         [x [Node a y b]]